Carl Bildt: Internet activities

 Bildt was an early pioneer among politicians of using the Internet for communicating.
 On 4 February 1994, he sent an email message to US president Bill Clinton, which was the first publicly known electronic message sent between two heads of government.
 In the message he praised Clinton's decision to end the trade embargo on Vietnam.
 In the same year, he also started a weekly electronic newsletter which was active until 2005.
 He is an active blogger, starting his first blog in February 2005.
 His current blog, started in January 2007, is one of the most widely read political blogs in Sweden.

 On 30 May 2007, Bildt officially opened a "Swedish embassy" in the virtual world Second Life.
 The embassy, called "Second House of Sweden", is a virtual replica of House of Sweden, the Swedish embassy building in Washington, D.C.
-During Bildt's time as Foreign Minister, the Ministry of Foreign Affairs has opened a channel on YouTube which has been active since early 2008.
+During Bildt's time as foreign minister, the Ministry of Foreign Affairs has opened a channel on YouTube which has been active since early 2008.
 He maintains a personal Twitter feed in English with approximately 780,000 subscribed followers.
 By 2013, an annual Burson Marsteller survey showed him as the best connected world leader.
-As of 2014, Bildt has served as Chair of the Global Commission on Internet Governance.
+As of 2014, Bildt has served as chair of the Global Commission on Internet Governance.

 Life after politics

+Bildt served as chair of the Global Commission on Internet Governance, a joint project of the Centre for International Governance Innovation and Chatham House, from 2014 that concluded its two-year work and produced its report in June 2016.
+On 19 December 2014 Bildt was announced as a distinguished fellow of the Centre for International Governance Innovation.

-In mid-May 2015 Bildt was appointed to Ukraine's International Advisory Council on Reforms.
+In mid-May 2015, Bildt was appointed to Ukraine's International Advisory Council on Reforms.
 The group consisting of several foreign advisors to President Petro Poroshenko, aims to improve security and economy in the country which has been ravaged by armed conflict in its Eastern part.
 On 14 May 2015, Bildt was also appointed as an advisor to Russian-controlled investment group LetterOne.

-Bildt served as Chair of the Global Commission on Internet Governance that concluded its two-year work and produced its report in June 2016.
 In 2016, he joined international law firm Covington as a Senior Policy Advisor in the firm's global Public Policy and Government Affairs practice.

 Bildt also writes monthly columns for international syndication organization Project Syndicate.

+Following the 2022 Swedish general election and the election of Ulf Kristersson as Prime Minister Bildt revealed Kristersson had approached him offering to once again make Bildt Minister for Foreign Affairs in his cabinet.
+Bildt declined the offer, citing he does not like to do the same thing twice.